TinosNitso/AutoCove-Plugin/README.md

 # AutoCove-Plugin

 v1.0.4-dev2 is a pre-release I've uploaded above.
 It has a new combo-box for Codes, CODES & OP_CODES.
 It stores each new decode in memory (existing combo-box).
 It's got Script comment corrections.
 There's a bug-fix for when someone holds down delete, & BOOLAND finishes lines.
 The highlighting has a slightly different shade of blue.
-It can decode whole txns and put each P2SH inputs in the combo-box.
+It can decode whole txns and puts all P2SH inputs in the combo-box.
 I might switch around yellow & brown.
 Unfortunately the dev1 version had a serious bug in the decoder (large data pushes which I didn't notice).

 threading.Thread.isAlive() still needs improvement, along with support for larger data pushes.